CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-To use the predefined ITU 8275.1 profile, edit the `/etc/ptp4l.conf` file, then restart the `ptp4l` service.
-Here is an example:
+- To set the predefined ITU 8275.1 profile, edit the `/etc/ptp4l.conf` file and set the `dataset_comparison` parameter to G.8275.1, then restart the `ptp4l` service.
+- To set the predefined ITU 8275.2 profile, edit the `/etc/ptp4l.conf` file and set the `dataset_comparison` parameter to G.8275.2, then restart the `ptp4l` service.

+The following example sets the profile to ITU 8275.1

 ```
 cumulus@switch:~$ sudo nano /etc/ptp4l.conf